killtheliterate/observable-socket/README.md

 echoSocket.send('hi!')

 /**
- * Subscribing to the `echoSocket.signal` connects to the socket and sends queued
+ * Subscribing to the `echoSocket.observable` connects to the socket and sends queued
  * messages.
  */
-echoSocket.signal.subscribe(
+echoSocket.observable.subscribe(

   function onNext (data) {
     console.log(data)